 A study was conducted using yellow passion fruit peel flour to see how it affected blood sugar levels.

 Sleep is one of the most important things you can do for your body, and we all love a good night’s sleep!
-Studies were conducted of patients who had problems sleeping.
-The study, focusing on patients with bipolar disorder, tested various natural herbal medicines to include passion flower, and the results showed an improvement in sleep, maybe by reducing anxiety.
-(14)
+Studies were conducted on patients who had problems sleeping.
+The study, focusing on patients with bipolar disorder, tested various natural herbal medicines, including passion flower, and the results showed an improvement in sleep, possibly by reducing anxiety.

 7. Reduces Inflammation